guidovalla/guidovalla/README.md

 ### Hi there 👋

- - 💻 I'm a Computer Science student attending the second year of the University of Genoa MSc following the track in Data Science and Engineering - Artificial Intelligence
+ - 💻 I attended the MSc in Computer Science @ University of Genoa with curriculum track in Data Science and Engineering - Artificial Intelligence
  - 🔭 I have a Bachelor's degree in Physics
 <!--
 **guidovalla/guidovalla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.